-Create a spreadsheet with entity data
+Creating a spreadsheet with the entity data

 Importing entities from a spreadsheet

-Reimport your plasmid sequences
+Reimport your DNA/AA sequences